inaimathi/langnostic/posts/using-clsql-intermission.md

 >   Tue, 30 Aug, 2011

 > EDIT:
 > Also, I'm perfectly aware why there are extra spaces this time; it's because I'm starting to use regulation xhtml markup instead of relying on Blogger's seemingly flaky spacing feature.
 It seems like you can only set it globally for a given blog though, so I can't just switch over one post at a time.
-I'll need to go through my archives and wrap everything in `&lt;p>` tags first.
+I'll need to go through my archives and wrap everything in `<p>` tags first.
 > Tue, 30 Aug, 2011